prevnext » SZS: Wiimms SZS Toolset » Guides » Wildcards

 Another problem is the use of wildcards in options.
 So --add-section *.gct expands to --add-section a.gct b.gct.
 Only the first file a.gct is considered as a parameter of the option.

-For this case, the SZS tools evaluate so-called wildcards for some commands and options by themself.
+For these cases, the SZS tools evaluate so-called wildcards for most commands and some options by themself.
 In the above examples, it would then only have to be prevented that the outer shell evaluates the wildcards.
 This is usually done by quoting the parameters.
 For the examples of above, use "./path/*.szs" or --add-section "*.gct".

-You can test the expansion with command EXPAND that is available for all tools.
-So try for example wlect EXPAND "./path/to/*.szs".
+You can test the expansion with commands wszst WILDCARDS and wszst EXPAND.
+So try for example wszst WILDCARDS "./path/to/*.szs".

 The following sections describe how placeholders are resolved.